dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T3286: Corporate success is tied to community economic growth.
+### T3286: They generate jobs, drive innovation, and stimulate the economy.

 |Support|
 |---|